GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/walk3d/index.md

 ---

-Move objects forward and sideways arrording to the direction they're facing.
+Move objects forward and sideways according to the direction they're facing.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.

-## 3D walk
+## Top-down walk

 Turn and move objects forward and sideways.